Osinachi-Uro/Learn-With-Osinachi/README.md

 In the repository, i created folders for each exercise given by the instructor, Mr Abbakar Siddig Ango from the LMS Cloud Engineering Classes.

-Each exercice folder is serially numbered starting from Exercise 1 to ...
-Below is a list of each exercise folder and content names based on the title of the topic learnt.
+Each exercice folder is serially numbered starting from Exercise 1 to 10 Below is a list of each exercise folder and content names based on the title of the topic learnt.

-## List and content of each Exercise Folders
+## List and topic of each Exercise Folder

 ### Exercise 1: Setting Up Linux Operating System
 ### Exercise 2: 10 More Linux commands and their use cases